Nebo15/sage/README.md

 - Asynchronous transactions;
 - Ease to write circuit breakers;
 - Code that is clean and easy to test;
+- Low cost of integration in existing code base;
 - Extensibility - write your own handler for critical errors or metric collector to measure how much time each step took.

 ## Rationale